shaunjwalker/wordsrank/README.md

-# wordsrank
+# WordsRank: Recursive Word Segmentation Using Hashing
 A project for CIS 320: Data Structures practicing implementing hash tables and recursion

 This project was completed as part of a homework assignment for Data Structures my sophomore year of college.
 It demonstrates implemtiations of recursion and hash tables to solve a problem.

 ## Project Overview
-This project demonstrates a solution for determining the most likely intended segmentation of a string.
+This project implements a solution to identify the most likely segmentation of a given string into real dictionary words.
 For example, the string "SUNFLOWERSINTHEGARDEN" is determined to have a most likely segmentation of "SUNFLOWERS IN THE GARDEN".
 The average runtime over three runs of the algorithm is also calculated, deriving the overall average time taken to find the most likely segmentation of each word.
 This program utilizes
 - a method, checkDict, to determine whether a token in a segmentation is a real, dictionary word
 - a method, rank, to determine how "good" a segmentation is based upon the number of real dictionary word in it